rparrett/bevy_wasm_bench/README.md

 ## Conclusions

-Data analysis is being left as an exercise for the reader.
-There are tradeoffs between frame time, compile time, and file size to consider.
-But for my dist builds, I will be using:
+There's some very rudimentary analysis in the [./analysis](analysis) folder, but there are tradeoffs between frame time, compile time, and file size to consider, so you may want to do your own.

+For own my dist builds, I will be using:

 |setting|value|note|
 |-|-|-|